hashbangcode/drupal-services-talk/src/slides.md

 ## What Is A Service?

 - Used in all parts of Drupal and many modules.

 * Built on the <strong>Symfony Service Container</strong> system.

 * A service describes an object in Drupal.

-* Dependency injection is used to inject services into other services.
+* <strong>Dependency injection</strong> is used to inject services into other services.

 * Simple to use and powerful.